The 20 Best Poland Syndrome Doctors in Italy

 Genoa, IT

-Michele Torre practices in Genoa, Italy.
+Michele Torre practices practicing medicine in Genoa, Italy.
 Torre is rated as a Distinguished expert by MediFind in the treatment of Poland Syndrome.
-Their top areas of expertise are Pectus Excavatum, Poland Syndrome, Sternal Cleft, Endoscopy, and Appendectomy.
+They are also highly rated in 8 other conditions, according to our data.
+Their clinical expertise encompasses Pectus Excavatum, Poland Syndrome, Sternal Cleft, Endoscopy, and Appendectomy.

 Distinguished in Poland Syndrome